frankgu968/rpi-voice-assistant/README.md

 ## Preparation

 ### Hardware
 You must have a Python3-enabled system with audio input/output capability.
+The audio capture device must be capable of capturing at 16Khz.

 ### System dependencies
 This application requires the `PyAudio` package that has system dependencies: